Chad Gilbert: Early life

 Chad Everett Gilbert was born on March 9, 1981, in Coral Springs, Florida.
-He attended J. P. Taravella High School, but left after the 11th-grade after New Found Glory got signed to California-based record label Drive-Thru Records.
+He attended J. P. Taravella High School, but left after the 11th grade after New Found Glory got signed to California-based record label Drive-Thru Records.

 Personal life

 Gilbert married Sherri DuPree of the rock band Eisley in February 2007, and divorced later in the year.
-He also married Paramore's lead vocalist and keyboardist Hayley Williams from February 2016 until they divorced in 2017 due to infidelity on Gilbert's part.
+He married Paramore's lead vocalist and keyboardist Hayley Williams in February 2016.
+They divorced in 2017 due to infidelity on Gilbert's part.
 Gilbert married Lisa Cimorelli, member of the all-sisters singing group Cimorelli, on October 3, 2020.
-They have a daughter, Lily, born July 17, 2021.
+They have a daughter who was born on July 17, 2021.

 On January 26, 2010, Gilbert reported that "suspicious cells" had been found in his thyroid and he would be getting half of his thyroid surgically removed.
 Four days later, Gilbert posted on his Twitter that the surgery had been a success and no cancer had been found.

 On December 19, 2021, Gilbert reported that he underwent emergency surgery at the ICU to remove a rare cancerous tumor called a pheochromocytoma after he was found unresponsive in his bed at home.

 On August 15, 2022, Gilbert reported that he had been diagnosed with cancer again and would undergo surgery the following day after another pheochromocytoma tumor was discovered in his spine.

-On February 11, 2023, Gilbert reported that he had been diagnosed with cancer again and would undergo intense chemotherapy after another pheochromocytoma tumor was discovered in his lungs and back.
+He announced on February 11, 2023 that he would undergo intense chemotherapy after additional pheochromocytomas were discovered in his lungs and back.